ConstientAI/constient-ai-public/content/english/pages/solutions-sales.md

 ---

-At ConstientAI, we specialize in blending AI with sales strategies to create a powerhouse for your revenue generation.
+We specialize in blending AI with sales strategies to create a powerhouse for your revenue generation.
 Our AI solutions are tailored to empower sales teams, making every interaction count and every decision data-driven.

 #### Intelligent Lead Generation